colabottles/toddl/posts/why-your-site-must-be-accessible.md

 Accessibility: _adj. that can be used, entered, reached, etc._

-Some of us all too often forget how easy it is for us able-bodies persons to access the web.
+Some of us all too often forget how easy it is for us able-bodied persons to access the web.
 We don't need screen readers, assistive software, optical character recognition (OCR), adaptive or on-screen keyboards, magnification software.
 I could go on and on but you probably get the point.

 We able-bodied people are fortunate.
 As of 2010, 56.7 million people in the United States had a disability of some kind and around 38.3 million people had a severe disability.
 That's 95 million people out of (as of 2010) around 309 million people.
 That's over a quarter of the entire populace, 30.7% to be precise.

-### What does that have to do with me
+### What does that have to do with me&quest;

 A: Everything.